 Donahue is smart in writing Room – by making 5 year old Jack the narrator, the story has a childlike lightness and doesn’t get bogged down with the enormity of the situation.
 Her biggest challenge was to write in the voice of a five year old – something she masters with ease.
 From the opening paragraph – “Today I’m five.
 I was four last night, going to sleep in Wardrobe, but when I wake up in Bed in the dark I’m changed to five, abracadabra.
 Before that I was three, two, then one, then zero.
 “Was I Minus Numbers?” – Donahue hooks the reader and doesn’t lets go.

 In a lot of ways, Room is an eyeopener.
 It puts a personal spin on child abductions and makes them all too real for the reader.
-To hear Ma talk about being tricked into Nick’s truck by his tale of a missing dog, is the classic scenario – one hard to believe anyone still falls for – yet there are people naive enough who do.
-No insight is given into why she didn’t run away back then, and Jack’s too young to ask the appropriate questions to help the reader understand.
+To hear Ma talk about being tricked into Nick’s truck by his tale of a missing dog, is the classic scenario – one hard to believe anyone still falls for; yet there are people naive enough who do.
+No insight is given into why she didn’t run away back then, and Jack is too young to ask the appropriate questions to help the reader understand.

 My only slight criticism of Room is the length of the story.
 The novel moves along at what feels like a breakneck pace – it doesn’t stay on one subject for too long.
 It might simply be my habit of reading more drawn out novels, but the book did come off short; especially in the middle.
 Donahue seemed in a rush to end one conflict and begin another.
 In a weird sense, this book is a bit happier than the premiss suggests.
 While there is a fleeting, tense-filled act of terror at the hands of Nick, it’s just that – fleeting.
 I wish Donahue had slowed down the story and drawn out “Old Nick” a little more.
 It’s as if she began the novel after all the truly scary moments had ended.

-But telling the story though the eyes of Jack gives Room it’s magic.
+But telling the story though the eyes of Jack gives Room its magic.
 The detriment of all artists is to find their voice, that unique quality separating themselves from everyone else.
-Donahue has found hers through the life of Jack.
+Donahue has found hers through Jack.
 One look at the crayon illustration on the cover and you’re drawn to giving Room a second look.
 While it would’ve been easier to write from multiple voices and perspectives, finding that cohesive angle in Jack helps Room stay rooted in reality without becoming a victim of circumstance.
 Room is as much about captivity as it is about rebirth.
-It teaches everyone a valuable lesson about loosing everything you’ve ever known, only to find out exactly what you really need.
+It teaches everyone and stands as a valuable lesson about losing everything you’ve ever known, only to find out exactly what you really need.
 I wouldn’t be shocked to see this on the short-list of the 2011 Pulitzer Prize for fiction.